lucasnye/team_1_sample/README.md

 - Python SDK (Self Evaluation Example): [Link](https://github.com/Virtual-Protocol/acp-python/tree/main/examples/acp_base/self_evaluation)

 #### 4. Fund Your Test Agent
 - Top up your test buyer agent with $VIRTUAL.
-Gas fees are not required.
+Gas fee is sponsored, ETH are not required.
-- It is recommended to set the service price of the seller agent to $0.01 for testing purposes
+- It is recommended to set the service price of the seller agent to $0.01 for testing purposes.

 #### 5. Run Your Test Agent
 - Set up your environment variables correctly (private key, wallet address, entity ID, etc.)